-Mara has been the director at HOPE Academy for thirteen years.
+Mara has been the director at HOPE Academy for almost 15 years.
 She was raised in Lexington, SC and graduated from USC with a degree in Elementary Education.
 Her husband spent nine years in the Air Force and they enjoyed living in Florida, Delaware, Oklahoma, Germany, and Virginia before coming home to South Carolina.
 Her husband now works full time at McEntire Air National Guard.
 Mara has worked in daycares, YMCA after school programs, and a christian mother's day out program before coming to HOPE Academy as a teacher.
 She taught the twos for a few months before taking over the four year old class.
 She took time off to have the last of her four children and came back as the director.
-Mara has three boys ages 20, 17, and 15 and her daughter is 13.
+Mara has three boys ages 23, 20, and 17 and her daughter is 15.
 Mara and her family are active members here at HOPE Baptist Church and she enjoys scrapbooking, walking, and reading in her spare time.

 Infant Room (Tadpoles)